top of page

 Murray leaps around the room singing ‘I could have danced all night’

-JM: No matter Byron! – I shall leave you to your Adriatic nymphs! - as we are now fellow warblers, I am at ease dropping the ‘my Lord’ and other salutes to rank - and I can pick up where you left off, perhaps shift focus somewhat towards the Admiralty (muses) – what rhymes with ‘admiralty’, mmm – devil of a job this – ‘skladmirality’, och I don’t think that’s a word – I’ll pick up my Byron to consult – dash it anyway!!
+JM: No matter Byron!
+I shall leave you to your Adriatic nymphs! - as we are now fellow warblers, I am at ease dropping the ‘my Lord’ and other salutes to rank - and I can pick up where you left off - perhaps shift focus somewhat towards the Admiralty (muses) - what rhymes with ‘admiralty’, mmm - devil of a job this - ‘spaghetti’ ? - nay, I don’t think that works - I’ll pick up my Byron to consult - well, dash it anyway!!

-JM: Perhaps, after all, I am a better hand at the trade - er - I quite enjoy a room so full of wits and bards, Crabbes, Campbells, Crokers, Freres, and Wards, and others, neither bards nor wits, for my humble tenement admits all persons in the dress of gent, from Mr. Hammond to Dog Dent – without having to cross verbal swords with them.
-Aye, I’ll go no more a poesying – be damned to it! - it’s a curse!!
+JM: Perhaps, after all, I am a better hand at the trade - I quite enjoy a room so full of wits and bards, Crabbes, Campbells, Crokers, Freres, and Wards, and others - neither bards nor wits - for my humble tenement admits all persons in the dress of gent, from Mr. Hammond to Dog Dent - without having to cross verbal swords with them.
+Aye, I’ll go no more a poesying, 'twill not benefit my purse - and be damned to it! - it’s a curse!!

 END